Motel California (TV series): Development

 Motel California is based on novel Home, Bitter Home by Shim Yoon-seo.
 The series consists of 12 episodes.

 On October 24, 2024, MBC told Maeil Business Newspaper that director Jang Joon-ho, who directed the series, has stepped down for health reasons.
 Kim Hyung-min, who directed Team B, would take over as the main director.

 Casting

 On May 1, 2024, a report came out that Lee Se-young and Na In-woo would be starring in the series.
 On June 13, MBC announced that actors Lee Se-young and Na In-woo had been confirmed to appear.
 On October 23, Choi Min-soo had been confirmed to appear.
-The next day, it was reported that Kim Tae-hyung had confirmed his appearance.
+The next day, it was reported that Kim Tae-hyeong had confirmed his appearance.